-relevant to the point being addressed in this paper.
+The relevance of that correction is summarily this, as relevant to the point being addressed in this paper.

 In first approximation, the apparent significance of the Golden Section for mathematical physics on the surface of this planet of ours, is that it appears only as the characteristic principle of morphology of living processes.
-This appears to be explained in part as we compare the Golden Section with what is known as the Fibonacci Series.
-The Fibonacci Series is an idealized representation of simple population-growth.
-As the Fibonacci Series progresses, its harmonic characteristics converge upon those of the Golden Section.
-There is nothing mysterious about this convergence; an elementary geometric construction of the Fibonacci Series shows why such a convergence must necessarily occur.
+This appears to be explained in part as we compare the Golden Section with what is known as the shows why such a convergence must necessarily occur.
 If cell-population growth or any similar sort of biological activity is viewed from this standpoint, all mystery vanishes.